In a nutshell

 - Pensions lawyers need to be personable and able to explain complex law in layman’s terms.

 - The government is currently facing a huge deficit in pensions.
-Superfunds aren’t regulated by the Prudential Regulation Authority but instead by The Pensions Regulator – this means they won’t face solvency requirements at all.
+A new pension innovation Superfund Consolidators, or so-called ‘Superfunds’ are the highest consolidation of different schemes.
+Superfunds aren’t regulated by the Prudential Regulation Authority but instead by The Pensions Regulator (TPR) – this means they won’t face solvency capital requirements at all.
 There’s understandably much consternation over superfunds, both politically and financially, as the delay in reaping what you sow is very long.
+The proposed reasons for continued deficits include the increase in life expectancy and underperforming currencies.

 - The equalisation of SPA came into force in November 2018, two years earlier than initially planned, and brings women's retirement age in line with men's.
-The move has drawn fierce criticism from several quarters because the change coincides with the SPA raise for both sexes, meaning women will see their pension age increase faster than that of their male peers.
 Many women affected by the change (it will predominantly hit those born between 1953 and 1955) have complained they were not properly informed of the accelerated timetable and will subsequently be left thousands of pounds worse off as a result.
-Despite protests, October 2019 saw a High Court ruling that it does not constitute discrimination.
+Despite protests, the High Court ruled that it did not constitute discrimination.

-- Pension liberation scams have become increasingly prevalent since the pension freedoms were introduced in April 2015.
-Scammers target individuals with offers of one-off investments, higher returns or the ability to access their pension pot before the age of 55.
-The Pensions Regulator has revealed that almost half a billion pounds has been lost by victims of pension scams.
-The government announced a consultation to help tackle the problem in the 2016 Autumn Statement.
+- In August 2022, the TPR announced a three-year scam strategy in response to concerns that vulnerable people will become more suspectable to pension liberation scams during the cost-of-living crisis.
+Since the pension liberation scams have become increasingly prevalent since the pension freedoms were introduced in April 2015.
+Scammers target individuals with offers of one-off investments, higher returns, or the ability to access their pension pot before the age of 55.
 Which.co.uk estimates that the average money lost per pension scam in 2018 was £82,000.
-A report published by the University of Portsmouth in 2020 found that pension fraud scams cost pension schemes £6 billion a year on average.
+A report published by the University of Portsmouth in 2020 found that pension fraud scams cost pension schemes £6 billion a year on average, hence with the cost-of-living crisis the TPR seeks to educate about potential threats.